Music Retail Website

 Being a music lover and musician, I occasionally shop on major music/instrument retail websites.
 I noticed that many sites had some usability issues.
 For example, some were so cluttered with sales and advertising splashed across the page, it was hard to find what I needed.

-Create a website design from scratch for "Electric Music Company" that is user-focused with cohesive branding and streamlined features.
+Create cohesive branding + website design from scratch for "Electric Music Company" with streamlined features.

 There's a saying that goes something like: "Every time Fender sells a seafoam green guitar, they are printing money."